Project Director/Research Psychologist, Center for the Study of Traumatic Stress

-Research Assistant Professor, Department of Psychiatry
+Research Associate Professor, Psychiatry

 Uniformed Services University

-Visit ResearchGate for a list of Dr. Fisher’s publications.
+Please see ResearchGate for a list of Dr. Fisher’s publications.